fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

   in database
 - You'll need to change your TypoScript code

-   - SyntaxHighlighter v2 was removed
+  - SyntaxHighlighter v2 + beautyofcode (jQuery) abstraction layer was removed
   - include the correct static template
+  - removed TypoScript constants / setup paths:

-   - jquery.scriptUrl was removed (adapt template if you need to adjust)
+    - jquery.scriptUrl (adapt template if you need to adjust)
-   - jQueryNoConflict was removed (inline JS is wrapped in module pattern style code)
+    - jQueryNoConflict (inline JS is wrapped in module pattern style code)
-   - config.strings were removed (<f:translate /> vhs in templates)
+    - config.strings (<f:translate /> vhs in templates)
+    - addjQuery (please make sure to include jQuery by yourself if you want to use the `includeAsDomReady` / `onReadyCallback` configuration settings
+    - selector

 Please see the changelog for all changes in detail.